gary-liguoliang/gary-liguoliang.github.io/_posts/2019-08-29-lessons-learned-from-take-home-projects.md

  - take-home-project
 ---

-Consider a take-home-project an opportunity to demonstrate your design and coding skills. writing a`Factory` to produce intances is much better than answering 'can you tell me one design pattern that you used?'
+Consider a take-home-project an opportunity to demonstrate your design and coding skills. writing a`Factory` to produce intances is much more interesting than answering 'can you tell me one design pattern that you used?'

-## prepare a seed/template project to save time
+## Prepare a seed/template project to save time

 e.g. https://github.com/guoliang-dev/java8-maven-seed-project:
  - a default pom.xml with dependencies(e.g. junit) and plugins(e.g. jaccoco)